PennLINC/babs/docs/source/walkthrough.rst

     $ babs-merge --project-root $PWD

-If it was successfull, you'll see this message at the end:
+If it was successful, you'll see this message at the end:

 ..  code-block:: console